-This User Guide describes how to set up, deploy and retrieve data from your F-POD.
+This User Guide describes how to set up, deploy and retrieve data from your F-POD D10 and D12, which use 10 or 12 D-cells respectively.

 F-PODs are fully automated, static, passive acoustic monitoring systems that detect porpoises, dolphins and other toothed whales by recognising the trains of echo-location clicks they make to detect their prey, orientate and interact.